(Tony) J. Batten

 years.
 Those few years turned into twenty-eight!

-He initially taught at Stephen Leacock C.I., where
+He initially taught at Stephen Leacock C.I. which

-he was a member of the art and history departments.
-For three years
+he was a member of both the History and the Fine Arts departments.

-set designers.
-In his spare time he worked on a number of professional
+In his spare time he worked on a number of theatrical

-those early days of locally developed theatre were “Tonight
+the very early days of Toronto's locally developed theatre and it

-the resident art instructor and lecturer.
-With a small select staff,
+(U.K.). where he was the resident art instructor and lecturer.
+With

 While he has regularly exhibited his work and been